aabiji/page/readme.md

 - don't want to be scrolling images -- fit height to container
 - default cover image for epub that doesn't have one
 - default utf-8 encoding for all epub files (think of -? in Dune rendering)

-- storage books in specified location on the computer, not in project directory
 - mock users book storage (using sqlite as the demo db for now)
 - http request to get user books from database
 - start user collection ui